Our children and family services

 The East Sussex Advocacy and Independent Visiting Service give a confident voice to children and young people, equipping them with the skills to demand the very best care from services, and to hold services to account when care provision falls short.
 Independent Visitors offer young people the support of a trusted adult and the opportunity to take part in fun activities.

 The service is provided in partnership with Sova, the University of Sussex and the University of Chichester.

 Family and Concerned Others Service - Tameside

-The Family and Concerned Others Service works with over-18s in the Tameside area who are affected by someone else’s substance use, even if they are not accessing treatment.
+The Family and Concerned Others Service work with over-18s in the Tameside area who are affected by someone else’s substance use, even if they are not accessing treatment.
 The team offers tailored support for family members, partners, parents, siblings, neighbours, co-workers etc. We also work alongside other agencies to offer a holistic approach.

 PIPS (People Impacted by Parental Substance use) Service - Tameside

-The PIPS Service offer a specialised approach to under-18s who may affected by a parent’s or carer’s substance use.
+The PIPS Service offers a specialised approach to under-18s who may be affected by a parent’s or carer’s substance use.
 Support is offered in the community and helps young people understand and manage thoughts and feelings as well as staying safe.
 The team also delivers age-appropriate substance awareness plus activities in the community.

 The Walsall South and Central Early Help Service provide advice and support for families and children aged 0-19.
 We’re here to support your family as soon as possible, improving family life and wellbeing.